TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

   oneMoreReallyLongThing;

 // Or maybe like this
 let anotherReallyReallyLongLine = something + somethingElse + anotherThing +
                                   howManyTacos + oneMoreReallyLongThing;
 ```

+Different formats aren't necessarily write or wrong, and different people may prefer different things.
+Do things in a way that makes sense to you, and stay consistent with it.

 ### Semicolons

 Semicolons are *mostly* optional in JavaScript because the JS compiler will automatically insert them if they are omitted.
-This functionality CAN break in certain situations, leading to bugs in your code, so it is better to get used to adding semi-colons.
+This functionality *can* break in certain situations, leading to bugs in your code, so we'd recommend getting used to adding semi-colons.

-Again: consistency is the main thing.
+Whether you do or not, again, consistency is the main thing.

 ### About comments